Jason Kitzmiller

 Jason Andrew Kitzmiller (born July 25, 1973) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series, driving the No. 97 Chevrolet SS for CR7 Motorsports.
-He also competes part-time in the Grand National Super Series Presented By ECC, where he's captured multiple victories.
+He competes full-time in the ARCA Menards Series, driving the No. 97 Chevrolet SS for CR7 Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 97 Chevrolet Silverado RST for the same team.
+He also competes part-time in the Grand National Super Series Presented By ECC, where he has captured multiple victories.
 He is the father of fellow racing driver Isaac Kitzmiller, who is the 2025 ARCA Menards Series East champion.

 Racing career

 ARCA Menards Series

 Kitzmiller would announce his debut in the ARCA Menards Series in 2020, driving the No. 97 Chevrolet for CR7 Motorsports in a press release, saying "Without a doubt, this will be the biggest race of my career thus far and I've got a ton of knowledge and support behind me, I just hope to mind my manners and keep our No. 97 CR7 Motorsports Chevrolet out of trouble."
 He would finish 32nd with engine troubles.
 Throughout the season, he would make six more starts with CR7 Motorsports, earning two top-tens that year at Talladega and Michigan.
 He would end up finishing eighteenth in the standings with 212 points.

 In 2021, Kitzmiller would return to the series, again with CR7 Motorsports as a part-timer.
 In six races, he would not get any top-tens, with a best of eleventh at Daytona and Charlotte.
 He would have a worse season in 2021, finishing 24th in the standings with 177 points.